Who can apply?

 - Data Literacy: apps for the use and analysis of (open) data; tools that promote the ability to read, create and communicate data.

 - Data security: code that focuses on privacy, secure communications or data transmission and data minimisation.

 - Software infrastructure: tools that enable and facilitate the operation of software like the above.

-What is the focus of the next round?
+What is the focus of the current round?

 In addition to the areas of civic tech, data literacy, data security, and software infrastructure, we choose focus areas for the funding rounds.
-The sixth round has the focus “Commit – renew the system”.
+The 7th round focusses on the relationship between Technology, Society & Trust: “Engineering Trust”.